dragon-dune/dragon-dune/README.md

 1. Make an extra movement during the Recruitment and Movement Round.
 2. Ask one yes or no question of another player that must be answered honestly.
-3. If a player is taking part in a battle where an artifact with a value of 6 has been played, a chaos monster can be summoned, destroying all gold and units in the territory, and destroying all artifacts used in the battle.
+3. Cause a chaos monster to be summoned in a battle that player is taking part in where an artifact with a value of 6 has been played by either (or both) players.
+The chaos monster, somewhat predictably, destroys all gold and units in the  territory, as well as all artifacts used in the battle.
 4. To destroy the castle walls of one territory, causing that territory to no longer be safe from dragon attack on the Dragon Round.
 The player must have a unit within 1 territory of the territory to be affected.